-The aims of this round are to support ANU academic staff in their innovative, collaborative, and multi-disciplinary activities across campus, linking in China scholars both nationally and internationally.
+CIW is pleased to announce a grants round to support Chinese studies’ academic staff in their innovative, collaborative, and multi-disciplinary activities, connecting China, Taiwan, and Chinese diaspora scholars both nationally and internationally.

-Funding is available for activities which enhance the study of China at ANU, whether in research, teaching, or engagement.
+Funding up to $25,000 is available for activities that enhance the study of China, Taiwan, and the Chinese diaspora in Australia, whether in research, teaching, or engagement.

-An application can be submitted in a subsequent year only once funds from an earlier successful funding application have been fully acquitted.
+An application can be submitted only once funds from an earlier successful funding application have been fully acquitted.

-Funding will be available for the following range of activities:
+Funding up to a value of $25,000 will be available for the following range of activities:

 Each application will be evaluated against the criteria listed below.